Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime

-Even if the experimental values for $\tilde{L}_{c,\f}$ are smaller than for the simulations, they also collapse onto a line when plotted as a function of $\Fr/(\Fr+1)$ with a slope ($8.1\pm0.4$) similar to that obtained for our simulations. \citet{bacot2022bubble} also performed a scaling analysis, with the main difference that they considered that the velocity in the recirculation cell was due only to buoyancy of the water parcels, while ignoring the effect of the bubble curtain.
-In that case, they obtained $\tilde{L}_{c,\f}\propto \Fr$, and a linear fit using data with $L_{c,\f}<0.5$ m yielded $\tilde{L}_{c,\f}\approx0.62 \sqrt{2} \Fr$ (shown as a dotted curve in figure~\ref{fig:L_cell_non_dimensional}\emph{a}).
+Even if the experimental values for $\tilde{L}_{c,\f}$ are smaller than for the simulations, they also collapse onto a line when plotted as a function of $\Fr/(\Fr+1)$ with a slope ($8.1\pm0.4$) similar to that obtained for our simulations.
+In their scaling analysis, \citet{bacot2022bubble} considered that the velocity in the recirculation cell was due only to buoyancy of the water parcels, while ignoring the effect of the bubble curtain.
+In that case, they obtained $\tilde{L}_{c,\f}\propto \Fr$, and a linear fit using data with $L_{c,\f}<0.5$ m yielded $\tilde{L}_{c,\f}\approx0.62 \sqrt{2} \Fr$ (shown as a dotted curve in Fig.~\ref{fig:L_cell_non_dimensional}\emph{a}).
 They observed that this fit shows satisfactory results for small $L_{c,\f}$ and $\Fr$ values, but overestimated $L_{c,\f}$ for larger $\Fr$ values.
-This is observed in figure~\ref{fig:L_cell_non_dimensional}(\emph{a}) as the steep increase in the dotted curve for $\Fr/(\Fr+1)\gtrsim 0.75$ (i.e. $\Fr \gtrsim 3$).
+This is observed in Fig.~\ref{fig:L_cell_non_dimensional}(\emph{a}) as the steep increase in the dotted curve for $\Fr/(\Fr+1)\gtrsim 0.75$ (i.e. $\Fr \gtrsim 3$).
 Hence, the fact that they did not consider the effect of the bubble curtain means that their scaling underestimates $\tau_{mix}$ and overestimates $L_{c,\f}$ for large $\Fr$ values, while our scaling analysis provides an appropriate description across the entire range of $\Fr$ values.